appinioGmbH/flutter_packages/packages/persistent_provider/README.md

 Paste the following attribute in the manifest tag in the AndroidManifest.xml

-Add these permissions and queries to your AndroidManifest.xml
+Add these permissions to your AndroidManifest.xml

 ```xml
 <manifest xmlns:android="http://schemas.android.com/apk/res/android"